-The controls and processes set out within these policies and procedures, while not specifically designed to target Forced Labour and Modern Slavery risks, encourage and support our employees and consultants to assess and manage risks relating to human rights, sustainability and regulatory compliance.
-The key policies and procedures that supported PSP Investments' approach to the management of Forced Labour and Modern Slavery risks in this fiscal year were as follows:
+The key policies and procedures that supported PSP Investments' approach to the assessment and management of material Forced Labour and Modern Slavery risks in this fiscal year were as follows:

-Our Workplaces Our Code of Conduct ("Code"), the Employee and Consultant Handbook, and related rules outline the common guiding principles and guidelines that PSP Investments directors, employees, and consultants are expected to adhere to.
+Our Workplaces Our Code, the Employee and Consultant Handbook, and related rules outline the common guiding principles and guidelines that PSP Investments directors, employees and consultants are expected to adhere to.
 This includes an expectation to act appropriately and with integrity, promote respect, inclusiveness and fairness in the workplace, and foster a safe, respectful, and responsible work environment.
 The Code details the Speak Up Line through which concerns or breaches of the Code could be reported without fear of retaliation.
 Non-compliance with the Code may result in disciplinary measures.
-Our Risk-Based Approach to our Activities Our Risk Appetite Statement describes our appetite, attitude and tolerance for a variety of risks that may arise across our activities and as such aims to provide basic parameters for our due diligence processes.
-The Risk Appetite Statement may take into account considerations related to Forced Labour and Modern Slavery set out as part of our investment-related risks and non-investment-related risks, including: risks to people; legal, contractual, or regulatory risks arising from non-compliance with laws or regulations; financial crime and fraud risks; and operational risks (including health and safety).
-We also have sustainable investment policies and procedures that promote the consideration of material sustainability-related factors and other frameworks and guidelines that enhance our approach to conducting reputational due diligence.
+We developed an internal human resource procedure for refusing unsafe work.
+In accordance with Part II of the Canada Labour Code and the UK Employment Rights Act 1996, this procedure outlines the steps to be taken if an employee believes a workplace condition poses a danger to them.
+Our Risk-Based Approach to our Investment Activities Our Risk Appetite Statement describes our appetite, attitude and tolerance for a variety of risks that may arise across our investment activities and as such aims to provide basic parameters for our due diligence processes.
+The Risk Appetite Statement includes considerations related to Forced Labour and Modern Slavery set out as part of our investment-related risks and non-investment-related risks, for example: risks to people; legal, contractual, or regulatory risks arising from non-compliance with laws or regulations; financial crime and fraud risks; and operational risks (including health and safety).
+We have also published a new internal risk management corporate procedure and under this procedure, investments groups complete a standardized questionnaire that includes the topic of social matters, which covers human rights violations, and Forced Labour and Modern Slavery issues, if relevant to the investment.
+We also have sustainable investment policies and procedures that support the integration of material sustainability-related factors into our investment activities with the objective to enhance the adaptability of our portfolio and to contribute to long-term value creation.
 These aim to mitigate the risk of material issues in our investments, which may include Forced Labour and Modern Slavery issues.
 Our Procurement of Goods and Services Our Procurement Policy and related procedures govern our approach to transparent and fair procurement practices.
-PSP Investments is developing a Supplier Code for our direct suppliers of goods and services, as further described below under "Due Diligence Processes" - "Our Procurement of Goods and Services".
+PSP Investments has developed a Supplier Code for our direct suppliers of goods and services, as further described below under "Due Diligence Processes" - "Our Procurement of Goods and Services".

-Board level oversight of Forced Labour and Modern Slavery risks primarily resides with i) the Investment and Risk Committee which oversees PSP Investments' investment and risk management function; ii) the Governance Committee which is responsible for monitoring PSP Investments' sustainable investment activities and monitoring compliance with the Code; and iii) the Audit Committee which reviews and approves PSP Investments' Procurement Policy.
+Board level oversight of Forced Labour and Modern Slavery risks primarily resides with (i) the Investment and Risk Committee which oversees PSP Investments' investment and risk management function; (ii) the Governance Committee which is responsible for monitoring PSP Investments' sustainable investment activities and monitoring compliance with the Code; and (iii) the Audit Committee which reviews and approves PSP Investments' Procurement Policy.